Icicleta/CV/README.md

 ## Iciar Novo Fernández

 I’m a hard worker and stubborn person, I can't take rest until I pull my work off, always ready to learn new things and adopt new skills.
-With a background of 8 years as video editor, jumped to a web career attracted by new technologies and network world.
+With a background of 8 years as video editor, jumped to a web career attracted by new technologies and network enviroment.
 Four intensive months at Makers Academy 'Ronin' Web Development Bootcamp, would pump my front end skills and convert me in a junior web developer, happily doing something I love and feel stimulated by, ready to learn more and more every day.
 It is a true source of motivation knowing that every single project will be something new, interesting and different.

 ## Skills